Definitions and Evolutions of Statistical Entropy for Hamiltonian Systems: Unification of Boltzmann and Gibbs

 Using Eq.~(\ref{Pr(A)lpha-def}), the Gibbs entropy of a coarse-grained distribution $\tilde{\rho}$ can be written as: \ba S_{\rm G}[\tilde{\rho}] &=& - \int_{\Omega} \tilde{\rho}({\xv}) \log \tilde{\rho}({\xv}) d \omega \nonumber \\ &=& \sum_{B} p_{\rho}(B) \log {|B|} - \sum_{B} p_{\rho}(B) \log {p_{\rho}(B)}. \ea Further using Eq.~(\ref{Pr(A)lpha-def-2}) we can show that $S_{\rm G}[\tilde{\rho}]$ is always larger than the fine-grained Gibbs entropy $S_{\rm G}[{\rho}]$: \ba S_{\rm G}[\tilde{\rho}] - S_{\rm G}[{\rho}] &=& \int d \omega \, \rho \log \left( \frac{\rho} {\tilde{\rho}} \right) \equiv D(\rho || \tilde{\rho}) \geq 0, \ea where $D( {\rho} || \tilde{\rho} ) $ is the {\em relative entropy} of $ \tilde{\rho}$ with respect to $ {\rho}$, which is known to be non-negative~\cite{Cover-Thomas-info-theory}.
 Hence coarse-graining always increases entropy.

-The macroscopic properties of a fine-grained distribution ${\rho}$ are completely encoded in its coarse-grained version $\tilde{\rho}$.
-Accordingly, we shall a coarse-grained distribution a {\em macro-state}.
-Equation (\ref{Pr(A)lpha-def}) shows that any macro-state can be written as a linear superposition of Boltzmann states.
+The macroscopic properties of a fine-grained distribution ${\rho}$ are completely encoded in its coarse-grained version $\tilde{\rho}$, the latter shall be called a {\em macro-state}. \footnote{Mathematically, we see that a macro-state corresponds an equivalent class of phase space pdf.
+All distributions inside the same class become identical after coarse-graining. } Accordingly, a system is said in equilibrium if its coarse-grained pdf converges to the equilibrium Gibbs distribution, or equivalently, all macroscopic physical quantities obey equilibrium statistics.
+Furthermore, Eq.~(\ref{Pr(A)lpha-def}) shows that any macro-state can be written as a linear superposition of Boltzmann states.
 Therefore Boltzmann macro-states are building blocks of macro-states.
 The operation of coarse-graining can be understood as a special case of {\em renormalization transformation} which average out short scale details, but leave long scale properties intact.

 \quad We have defined three types of entropy: Boltzmann entropy, fine-grained Gibbs entropy, as well as coarse-grained entropy.
 Which one corresponds to the thermodynamic entropy for macroscopic systems out of equilibrium? {\em According to the anthropomorphic principle of entropy, the proper choice depends on how the system is measured.} If the system is in certain Boltzmann macro-state $A$ (as a consequence of appropriate measurements), then Boltzmann entropy Eq.~(\ref{Boltz-Entropy-def}) is clearly the relevant concept.
 If we do not know precisely the Boltzmann state, then the coarse-grained Gibbs entropy Eq.~(\ref{S_G-C-G}) should be used.
 It is never correct to use the fine-grained Gibbs entropy Eq.~(\ref{S-def-Gibbs}), unless it agrees with the coarse-grained entropy.